 Beauty and the Beast tells the story of Belle (Paige O’Hara), a young woman known throughout the village for her beauty, as well as her “peculiar” behavior (such as her fascination with books and fairy tales).
 After her father is kidnapped by the titular Beast (Robby Benson), she takes her father’s place as a prisoner in the Beast’s castle in exchange for her father’s freedom.
 But what starts off as a noble sacrifice becomes the story of romance and transformation.

 The Beast was not always so beastly, at least not in physical appearance.
-He was once a handsome prince, but he and his castle were cursed by a mysterious enchantress as punishment for the prince’s unkindness.
+He was once a handsome prince, but he and his castle were cursed by a mysterious enchantress as punishment for the prince’s unkindness and selfishness.
 He became the Beast, and the staff of his castle were changed as well (though into more charming forms), the only hope of breaking the curse is for the Beast to learn to love another, and to earn their love in return.